[This post may contain affiliate links where we earn a small commission. Please see our disclosure for more information]

 What Luggage Are you Bringing?

 The other thing to consider when creating your Germany packing list is what kind of luggage will you be bringing along.
-After all, if you’ve got a giant suitcase, you can manage to pack a few more things, And in order to figure THAT out, you probably will need to know some basics for your trip such as:
+After all, if you’ve got a giant suitcase, you can manage to pack a few more things.
+But in order to decide if you can bring that big ‘ol bag or if you will need to limit yourself to just the Germany travel essentials, you probably will need to know some basics for your trip such as:

 When traveling to different countries, I don’t always like to stick out as a tourist.
 If you want to blend in a bit more with the locals, Germans tend to dress very “Smart Casual.”
-Jeans are becoming more and more popular now, but you almost never will find people wearing jeans and a Tshirt kind of look.
+Jeans are becoming more and more popular now, but you almost never will find people wearing a “jeans and a Tshirt” kind of look.
 Think more “Chic” yet still comfortable.
 Some examples of how to dress in Germany would be:

 - Tailored pants